TolikPylypchuk/KeyboardSwitch/README.md

 This application switches typed text as if it were typed with another keyboard layout.

+## Installation

+This app can be either installed or used as a portable app.
+The only difference is that the installed version gets a shortcut in the Start Menu and will be started when you log into the system.

 ## Default Switching

 To switch text, all you have to do is select the mistyped text,